-• Social Security accounts for at least 50 percent of income for more than half of the 65-plus population.
+• Social Security accounts for at least 50 percent of income for more than half of households headed by someone 65 or older.

-• It keeps nearly 3 in 10 older Americans from falling below the poverty line.
+• It keeps more than 26.5 million people from falling below the poverty line.

 An institution that looms so large in American life is bound to generate questions about what it does and how it works.
 Here are the answers to some of the most frequently asked questions about Social Security.
 You'll find more detailed information on these and many more issues in AARP's Social Security Resource Center.

-You can begin receiving retirement benefits at age 62, but your payments will be greater if you wait until your full retirement age (currently 66 years and 2 months and gradually rising over the next several years to 67).
+You can begin receiving retirement benefits at age 62, but your payments will be greater if you wait until your full retirement age (between 66 and 67, depending on year of birth).
 If you are eligible for survivor benefits or Social Security Disability Insurance (SSDI), you can start collecting earlier.

 For retirement benefits, at least 10 years.
 Social Security uses a system of credits, which you collect by working and paying Social Security taxes.
 You can earn up to four credits a year, and you need 40 credits to qualify for retirement benefits.
 The credit threshold may be lower for disability benefits.

 5. Must I stop working to collect retirement benefits?

 No, you can receive benefits while working.
 But if you are below full retirement age and earn more than a certain amount, your monthly benefits will be temporarily reduced.
 Once you reach full retirement age, the reduction is eliminated, and your benefits will be increased to make up for what was lost over time.

 AARP Membership -Join AARP for just $12 for your first year when you enroll in automatic renewal

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.